python/cpython/Doc/library/aetypes.rst

 classes.
 Packing and unpacking instances of these classes is handled automatically by :mod:`aepack`.

-An object specifier is essentially an address of an object implemented in a Apple Event server.
+An object specifier is essentially an address of an object implemented in an Apple Event server.
 An Apple Event specifier is used as the direct object for an Apple Event or as the argument of an optional parameter.
 The :mod:`aetypes` module contains the base classes for OSA classes and properties, which are used